igorsLovc/ctdTestDemo/README.md

 # ctdTestDemo
-This application demonstrates the mechanism for filling in and sending a payment report.
+This web application demonstrates the mechanism for filling in and sending a payment report.

 For correct work please define properties: